 - taking over-the-counter (OTC) or prescription pain relievers when needed

 - using steroid injections or a local anesthetic to relieve pain and inflammation

 - If those steps do not work, surgery may be needed.

 For a desiccated disc, there are several different ways that surgery can improve the situation.
 Possible processes can involve:

 - Fusion: The surgeon will join together the vertebrae surrounding the desiccated disc.
 This helps to stabilize the back and prevent movement that can worsen pain or discomfort.

 - Decompression: The surgeon will remove extra bone or a disc material that has moved out of place in order to make more room for the spinal nerves.

 - Correction: The surgeon will make the repairs necessary to correct an abnormal curvature of the spine, if there is one.
 This can help relieve pain and increase range of motion.

 - Implants: Artificial discs, or spacers, can be placed in between vertebrae to stop the bones from rubbing.

-One who is contemplating surgery should locate a specialist on the spinal cord who can provide the solutions best suited for their case.
+If you are thinking about surgery, you should find a spinal cord specialist who can give you the best solutions for your case.
 Having a second or third opinion will help one find the right plan.